hylcos/InChat/README.md

 Added in the RPM(Not Done Yet) and release versions is a InChat.cfg.
 This config file contains three basic settings
 * url  : which is the url on which the EMS Server is
 * port : which is the port number on which the EMS Server runs.
 (Default number is 7222)
 * topic: the room you want to start in.
-(Default topic adress is InChat.Rooms.Public.Main)
+(Default topic address is InChat.Rooms.Public.Main)

 If you want to enter a private room you will have to change the topic to InChat.Rooms.Private.
 (PRIVATE_ROOM_NAME) You have to change to topic here because the /changeRoom commando only transfers you to Public rooms.

 ## Commando's
-There are several different basic commandos in InChat, these are all excecuted with /(COMMANDO) (PARAMETERS):
+There are several different basic commandos in InChat, these are all executed with /(COMMANDO) (PARAMETERS):
 * changeUsername / cu (NAME): This commando lets you change username.
 * exit                      : exits the program
 * help                      : show the help menu with all the commandos and parameters